 The Group has established a health and safety system for the interests of staff to supervise and effectively prevent the occurrence of danger during work.
 The system covers management in various aspects, such as fire equipment and fire drills, maintenance and repair of electrical machinery, management of hazardous materials and waste, safety education, use of protective equipment and contingency plan management.
-Some factories have vigorously enhanced their relevant systems and obtained the international ISO 45001 certification for Occupational Health and Safety (OHS) Management System.
-Moreover, the Group has received the "Healthy Enterprise" Award presented by the "Yichun Municipal Health Office under the Yichun Municipal Industrial and Information Technology Bureau", underlining the Group' commitment of resources to staff health and safety and stakeholders' recognition for the Group's effort.
+Meanwhile, at Shantou Factory, we teamed up with qualified medical clinics to organise health consultation activities, during which medical professionals gave health talks at the company and provided health consultation and body check for the staff.